userbradley/breadnet-static-site/content/post/kubernetes-at-home/index.md

 ---

 When I lived at my parents (Oh the good old days) I had a 48U rack with multiple dell servers.
-Due to the housing crisis affecting the UK, I cant afford to buy a house, let alone rent a place that isn't classified as a *[shoe box](https://www.redbrick.sg/blog/shoebox-apartments-is-it-worth-the-investment/#:~:text=Shoebox%20apartments%2C%20also%20known%20as%20%E2%80%98compact%20units%E2%80%99%20are%20typically%20defined%20as%20an%20apartment%20of%20500%20square%20feet%20or%20less%20and%20designed%20for%20a%20single%20occupant) -*As such, some design considerations had to be made.
+Due to the housing crisis affecting the UK, I cant afford to buy a house, let alone rent a place that isn't classified as a [shoebox](https://www.redbrick.sg/blog/shoebox-apartments-is-it-worth-the-investment/#:~:text=Shoebox%20apartments%2C%20also%20known%20as%20%E2%80%98compact%20units%E2%80%99%20are%20typically%20defined%20as%20an%20apartment%20of%20500%20square%20feet%20or%20less%20and%20designed%20for%20a%20single%20occupant).
+As such, some design considerations had to be made.

 ## Design Considerations

 - Needs to not be a server chassis
-- Needs to be *light* on power ([Energy Crisis](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/costoflivinginsights/energy))
+- Needs to be _light_ on power ([Energy Crisis](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/costoflivinginsights/energy))
 - Needs to be somewhat cheap ([Cost of living Crisis](https://en.wikipedia.org/wiki/2021%E2%80%93present_United_Kingdom_cost-of-living_crisis))
 - Needs to be small (read: Shoebox apartment)